 How to see if fresh green chile is good

 The easiest things to notice are wrinkling and decay.
 If a lot of the chile looks decayed, go to a different store, as wherever you are obviously doesn’t care enough to remove bad product.
 We put fresh chile out multiple times a day and always remove decay when we see it, as it can ruin nearby chile as well.
 Another thing to look for is wrinkling.
 While a little wrinkling is not too bad, excessive wrinkling can make a chile incredibly hard to roast and peel.
-In our raw chile section, we rotate out the chile several times, and roast it once before it wrinkles too much.
-Not only that, but we get shipments 3 times a week, so our chile is at most only 3-4 days since harvest.
+In our raw chile section, we rotate out the chile several times, and roast it before it wrinkles too much.
+Not only that, but we get shipments 3 times a week, so our chile we sell is at most only 3-4 days since harvest.
 Good chile roasters pay very close attention to these details, and you can be assured to get a quality product.
 To summarize, a little wrinkling is ok, but don’t trust a place that puts out a lot of decayed chile.
 Ideal chile is plump and firm, with a flavor that suits you and the people you eat with.
 Don’t be afraid to try, as you know and understand what flavor is best for you much more than just trusting a sign that says mild, medium, hot, or extra hot.

 How to choose a good Hatch red chile ristra